kdboller/kdboller.github.io/_posts/2017-03-22-building-an-analytics-tech-stack.markdown

 For the remainder of this post, I’ll highlight a few important tools which we’ve made use of since the second half of last year.
 These applications are incredibly important to every aspect of the analysis that we conduct and report on -- in combination with our data warehouse, they’ve empowered me to be able to leave the world of “CSV extract, read into Jupyter Notebook, extract back to CSV, paste into financial model, and output to powerpoint”; I truly could not be more thankful.

-<strong>Periscope Data</strong>
+<strong><a href="https://periscopedata.com/" target="_blank">Periscope Data</a></strong>
 <img src="/assets/periscope_data.png" alt="Periscope Data" style="width: 100%">

-I was aware of Periscope Data while we were in the process of standing up our data warehouse; however, this post on Medium by Samsun Hu provided tremendous insight into the benefits of Periscope relative to more traditional, and generally costlier, BI tools.
+I was aware of Periscope Data while we were in the process of standing up our data warehouse; however, <a href="https://medium.com/@samson_hu/building-analytics-at-500px-92e9a7005c83" target="_blank">this post on Medium</a> by Samsun Hu provided tremendous insight into the benefits of Periscope relative to more traditional, and generally costlier, BI tools.

 At FloSports, we use Periscope as our ‘consumer facing’ dashboard product -- we have permissioned our dashboards by Groups and placed our business users into the Groups which align with their reporting needs and use cases.
 Here are my primary observations: